-What to Do If You Are Involved in a Hit & Run Cycling Accident in California
+What to Do If You Are Involved in a Hit & Run Cycling Accident

 Just because the at-fault driver left the scene of the accident does not mean you don’t have options.
-Recovery is still possible.

-Steps to Take after a Hit & Run
+Steps to Take after a Hit & Run Accident

 Talk to any witnesses you see nearby.
 If anyone saw the accident or noticed details about the at-fault driver’s vehicle or appearance, take down their information and ask if they would be willing to provide a statement on your behalf.

 Contact the police.
 It is important that you file an official police report.
 Fleeing the scene of an accident when someone is injured is a crime in the state of California, and it is important that you report the incident to local law enforcement.
-Stick to the facts of what happened and provide police with as much information as you have.
+Stick to the facts of what happened and provide police with as much information as possible.

 Seek medical attention.
 If you are injured, no matter how seemingly minor your injuries may be, make sure you are examined by a doctor.
 If necessary, call or have someone else call an ambulance to attend to your injuries.
 DO NOT worry about the costs associated with getting medical treatment; your safety and health is the most important thing.
 An attorney can help you with compensation for these costs.